varunsai26/varunsai26/README.md

 A passionate aspiring full-stack developer based in Hyderabad, India, with a strong foundation in Java and a drive to build robust and scalable applications.
 My interests lie in crafting efficient back-end systems and engaging modern front-end experiences.

-I'm currently focused on mastering the synergy of Spring Boot and React with Vite to develop high-performance and user-friendly solutions.
-I'm also actively exploring the power of Redis for caching and Solr for advanced search capabilities, alongside my expertise in MySQL.
+I'm currently focused on mastering the synergy of Spring Boot and React with Vite for web development, while also exploring data-driven solutions using Python and the scikit-learn library.
+I'm actively investigating the capabilities of Redis for caching and Solr for advanced search, alongside my expertise in MySQL.

 ## What You'll Find Here